Exerkitus/Templating/README.md

 *Note: uids are automatically attributed to each question and group to maintain the link with the files which live on the server.*

-## Input Data Structures
+## Input Data
-This renderer is very opinionated when it comes to the structure of the data it can use.
+This tool is very opinionated when it comes to the structure of the data it can use.

 ### Folder structure
 ```